Akapeggy/cse15l-lab-reports/Lab 5 Report.md

      It seems like there could be an issue with your loop logic in reversed(int[] arr).
-     Can you add debug prints inside the loop to show the value of arr[i] and arr[arr.length - i - 1] before and after the swap at each iteration?
+     Can you add debug prints inside the loop to show the value of arr[i] and newArray[arr.length - i - 1] before and after the swap?
 This should help us see what's happening during each step of the reversal process.
   3. Another screenshot/terminal output showing what information the student got from trying that, and a clear description of what the bug is.
      ![jdb](jdb.png)